HomeNewsletter IndexView Shopping BarrowRequest the Guide

 Take the following steps to keep your trees in top condition:

-Citrus trees are very hungry feeders with high requirements for trace elements, so regularly spray with Natrakelp seaweed fertiliser.
-Fertilise citrus trees in April/May and remember to water well after fertilising.
+• Citrus trees are very hungry feeders with high requirements for trace elements; a regular spray with a seaweed fertiliser such as Natrakelp will supply this.
+Fertilise citrus trees in April / May and remember to water well after fertilising.
 Spread the fertiliser as evenly as possible to just past the drip-line of the tree.
 Compost or animal manures can be used starting with about 4 kg for a 1-year-old tree to 20 kg for a mature 8-year-old tree.
-Blood and bone contains mainly nitrogen and phosphorus, boost it into a more ‘complete’ fertiliser by adding a ¼ cup of sulphate of potash to every kilo of blood and bone.
-Remember to regularly water from flower bud formation through to fruit set to retain a good crop.
-Prune in June or July before the spring bud burst in frost-free areas.
-In frost-affected areas delay pruning until after the last frost.
-Remove dead or damaged branches, branches growing inwards and very low branches to improve air circulation.
-After pruning, the lower edge of the canopy should be 60 cm clear of the ground.
-Always remove shoots from below the graft as soon as possible, as they steal vigour from the tree and if left too long, leave large wounds for disease to enter when they are cut.
-Gall wasps attack citrus trees and cause swellings in the stems; prune and burn galls before September.
-If citrus fruit had fruit fly damage the previous year then a regular application of the organically certified fruit fly control Eco Naturalure is needed.
+Blood and bone contains mainly nitrogen and phosphorus, boost it into a more 'complete' fertiliser by adding a ¼ cup of sulphate of potash to every kilo of blood and bone.

-For more detailed information on Organic Citrus Care
+More information on Organic Citrus Care.

-Citrus are easily the most commonly grown fruit tree in Australian backyards, probably because they simply can’t be beaten for usefulness and ornamental appearance.
+Citrus are easily the most commonly grown fruit tree in Australian backyards, probably because they simply can't be beaten for usefulness and ornamental appearance.
 Every garden should have at least one citrus tree, for the fragrance of the blossoms alone.
 There is a cultivar of citrus for every climate zone; in warmer areas Tahitian limes are a better choice than lemons if there is only room for one tree.
 A lime tree would always be my first choice of a fruit tree to plant.
-Lime trees are smaller than other citrus trees, crop over a longer period, are seedless and less thorny than lemons and the fruit can be used in a similar way.
-Of the lemons ‘Eureka’ is a good choice for the home garden, it is thornless, has few seeds, is ever-bearing and less prone to fruit fly damage than a ’Meyer’ or ‘Lemonade’.

 Once your tree is full size you will have an abundance of fruit to deal with or give away.
 We preserve our harvest in a variety of ways, probably our favourite being lime/lemon cordial for refreshing summer drinks and lime/lemon butter for toast and pancakes.
 All the following recipes use lemons or limes interchangeably.